asolee/Taxid_api/README.md

 # Taxid_api
- A basic exercise regarding an api that found some data and related metadeta in a mongo database using some end points
+ A basic exercise based on an api that found some data and related metadeta in a mongo database, using some end points

 ## 1. Run docker compose